 Workforce Development for your Existing Business

 An effective workforce development program includes the identification of your population’s skills and training needs specific to business demand.
-This is an introductory course focusing on the principal elements of state and local workforce development data sources and analysis which will enhance your knowledge and spur ideas on how to identify the availability of a workforce, with particular attention paid to how this can support your business retention and expansion efforts.
+This is an introductory course focusing on the principal elements of state and local workforce development data sources and analysis that will enhance your knowledge and spur ideas on how to identify the availability of a workforce, with particular attention paid to how this can support your business retention and expansion efforts.

 Organizing and Financing Entrepreneurship Companies

-This session will focus on the process that entrepreneurs use to plan for, establish, and finance new companies.
+This session will focus on the process that entrepreneurs use to plan for, establish and finance new companies.
 It will cover the main avenues that entrepreneurs can access capital, along with various programs that are available.
 Attendees will be able to inventory the capital resources in their regional marketplace and develop strategies to address gaps in those resources.

 Entrepreneurship Economic Development

 This session will provide an overview of entrepreneurship trends and the potential economic impact of small and mid-sized companies in the coming decade.
-Practitioners will learn about- and how to support micro-enterprise, small business, innovator, and venture company creation and growth.
+Practitioners will learn about—and how to support—micro-enterprise, small business, innovator and venture company creation and growth.
 The session will showcase key resources and services entrepreneurs need to succeed and explain the role of regional collaboration in a healthy ecosystem.

 Technology Transfer and Innovation